harmonysoft-tech/custom-gradle-dist-gradle-plugin/README.md

     Note that the plugin supports simple text processing engine - it's possible to put utility scripts to the *src/main/resources/include*.
 Their content is applied to files from *src/main/resources/init.d* using `$utility-script-name$` syntax.

-    For example we can have a file *src/main/resources/init.d/setup.gradle*:
+    For example, we can have a file *src/main/resources/init.d/setup.gradle*:
     ```groovy
     allprojects {
         $dependencies$